 Solution to labour shortage in APAC – Corporate Wellness Programmes

-In recent years, there has been a rise in Asia towards the adoption of corporate wellness programmes.
-According to the CBRE Viewpoint, up to 60% of companies across APAC are either currently running corporate wellness programmes or in the process of introducing corporate wellness into the company.
+There has been a rise in Asia towards adopting corporate wellness programmes.
+Up to 60% of companies across APAC are either currently running corporate wellness programmes or in the process of introducing corporate wellness into the company (CBRE Viewpoint).

-While previously, corporate wellness programmes were adopted as a reaction to the growing trend for work life balance and seen as a corporate social responsibility initiative, companies now have a better appreciation for corporate wellness programmes.
-Namely, they are seen as strategic approach to appeal to top talent in the market.
+Leading businesses now have a better appreciation for corporate wellness programmes.
+Namely, they see employee wellness programmes as a strategic approach to appeal to top talent in the market.

 “In Asia-Pacific and globally, the promotion of wellness in the workplace is shifting from a corporate social responsibility consideration to a strategic priority as more companies recognize the role it plays in attracting and retaining staff, and driving business results.”